 - 4.2.4.1.
 The cash holding of the municipality must be kept at a minimum level required to finance the day-to-day operations of the municipality. - 4.2.4.2.
-Daily, weekly, monthly, and annual cash flow forecast must be maintained. - 4.2.4.3.
-The maximum cash in all current bank accounts combined, must be kept below 5% of the annual Operational and Capital Expenditure budgets as approved by council.
+Daily, weekly, monthly, and annual cash flow forecast must be maintained_on the financial system in line with the mSCOA regulations by the Revenue Management and Expenditure Services sections respectively. - 4.2.4.3.
+The maximum daily average cash per month, in all current bank accounts combined, must be kept below 5% of the annual Operational and Capital Expenditure budgets as approved by council.